-However, since these rules are subject to change overnight, and also to misinterpretation from overzealous immigration officials, we strongly recommend that you travel with a Yellow Fever certificate or exliption certificate.
+However, these rules are subject to change overnight, and also to misinterpretation from overzealous immigration officials.
+We strongly recommend that you travel with a Yellow Fever certificate or exemption certificate.
 Please also note that the Yellow Fever vaccination only becomes effective 10 days after vaccination.

 It is not unusual to suffer a mild stomach upset in the first few days of your trip due to a change in the food and water.
 You may wish to carry some Imodium and rehydration salts with you in case of this eventuality.